 Notwithstanding Section 48200, a student with a temporary disability who is in a hospital or other residential health facility, excluding a state hospital, which is located outside of the school district in which the student's parent or guardian resides shall be deemed to have complied with the residency requirements for school attendance in the school district in which the hospital is located.
-For further information, parents or guardians should contact the Special Education office, at 364-4200 ext.
-6219.
+For further information, parents or guardians should contact the office staff at their child's school.

-(Residency) (BP 6183, Education Code Section 48207)
+(Residency) (BP 6183)